University Libraries

 John E. Buschman, D.L.S., Dean

 Walsh Library faculty and staff provide Seton Hall University students library services on the South Orange campus.
-During the academic year the Library can be open as many as 18 hours per day; see our website for current hours.
+During the academic year the Library can be open as many as 18 hours per day; see Library website for current hours.
 This four-story 155,000 square-foot facility opened in August 1994 and houses print book and journal collections, the Walsh Gallery, and the Monsignor William Noé Field Archives and Special Collections Center.
 Walsh Library also accommodates the Teaching, Learning and Technology Center (TLTC) which includes the Instructional Design Team, the Computer Training Center, the Student Technology Assistant Program, the Interactive Television Classroom and University Media Services.

 Walsh Library is home to the Bernard J. Lonergan Institute, the Center for Catholic Studies, the Chesterton Institute, and the Valente Italian Library.
 The Monsignor James C. Turro Seminary Library is located in Lewis Hall as part of Immaculate Conception Seminary School of Theology.
 Strong print collections in the University Libraries are augmented by robust electronic databases, e-book and e-journal and collections that connect Seton Hall community members to library resources any time, regardless of where they are.
 Visit the library website at library.shu.edu.
 The Peter W. Rodino, Jr. Law Library, located on the School of Law campus, is separately administered.